How to recover from tree damage after a storm

 - Windblown trees with roots still in the ground

 To protect your self and your property it's okay to ask for references or qualifications.
 You might want to hold on to your money until it has been completely earned by the person you have hired to do a job.
 Even under critical emergency conditions, complete, good quality repairs and tree removal must be done or more damage and deterioration can appear in the future.
-Again, don't let just anyone with a chainsaw and a truck remove your landscape trees.

 Hazard tree inspections offer the best protection against future storm damage.
 Systematic inspections and assessments allow you to find and correct defective trees.
 Sound trees can withstand stronger winds than defective trees, so during storms the likelihood of tree failure is reduced.